 The Accountability Ladder describes the hierarchy of consequences if someone achieves or doesn’t achieve an outcome.
 It’s intended to be illustrative, not comprehensive, and it provides benchmarks for the impact of different actions.
-It’s a quick and easy way to both understand how much accountability your leaders have for an action and to audit whether it’s enough accountability to change their behavior.
+It’s a quick and easy way to both understand how much accountability your leaders have for action and to audit whether it’s enough accountability to change their behavior.

 The Ladder includes different types of consequences – peer pressure, cultural pressure, financial impact, career impact.
 We recommend that you set consequences at the lowest level required to incent managers to complete the task.

 The Accountability Audit: